projectcontour/ir2proxy/README.md

 Accordingly, `ir2proxy` will take overwrite the healthcheck found and record it at the HTTPProxy Route level.
 This means that for multiple healthchecks, the last will take precedence.

-No warning will be output in this case.
-This will be fixed, see #31.
+A warning will be output to stderr and as a comment in the file.